abbes99benkirane/Foxynsta_bruteforce/README.md

 # Unlocking Instagram: The Game-Changing Features of Our Brute Force Tool

-What truly sets this Instagram brute force script apart from others, readily available on GitHub, is its meticulous attention to both security and evasion techniques.
-While some scripts might merely initiate the Tor service and proceed with the attack, this script takes a much more comprehensive approach.
+What truly sets this Instagram brute force tool apart from others, readily available on GitHub, is its meticulous attention to both security and evasion techniques.
+While some tools might merely initiate the Tor service and proceed with the attack, this tool takes a much more comprehensive approach.
 It seamlessly integrates Tor proxies into its network requests to ensure anonymity and dynamic IP address rotation during the brute force operation.

-The script achieves this by configuring Tor proxies as follows:
+The tool achieves this by configuring Tor proxies as follows:

 ```
 self.proxies = {